tim1e9/fit-jwt/_samples/default-sample/README.md

 Steps to run:
 1. Install the dependencies ( `npm i` )
 2. Verify that all environment variables are properly defined.
-(See environment variables below)
+   (See the environment variable sample files for more details.)
 3. Start the application ( `npm start` )
 4. In a browser, navigate to the main page: http://localhost:3000/ The response should be a simple JSON doc which reads: